 The Group has expanded its business to wine trading as the major revenue segment during the Year under review.
-The Board believes the development of the wine trading business represents a good opportunity to further expand its distribution and wholesale channels that will help diversify the Group's business.
-The Group's wines are mainly sourced from our own vineyard as well as various reputable vineyards and wineries in Australia, with a focus on premium quality red wine as the major product.
-During the Year 2020, the wine trading operation achieved steady results despite recorded a decrease in revenue to approximately HK\$96.64 million (2019: HK\$109.74 million) with a segment profit of approximately HK\$1.66 million (2019: profit HK\$10.27 million).
+The Board believes the development of the wine trading business represents a good opportunity to further expand its distribution and wholesale channels.
+The Group's wines are mainly sourced from various reputable vineyards and wineries in Australia, with a focus on premium quality red wine as the major product.
+During the Year 2021, the wine trading operation achieved encouraged results which recorded a significant increase in revenue to approximately HK\$145.3 million (2020: HK\$96.6 million) with a segment loss of approximately HK\$61.3 million (2020: profit HK\$1.7 million).

-During the Year 2020, this business segment was clouded by the corona virus pandemic which resulted in lack of social gatherings, corporate functions and public events plus increased competition causing the Group to extend credit terms, as well as adjust margins in order to attract new orders and maintain existing customers.
-In view of the difficult and uncertain retail situation continuing, the Group closed all self-managed retail outlets in order to reduce costs.
+During the Year 2021, this business segment was continuously clouded by the corona virus pandemic which resulted in lack of social gatherings, corporate functions and public events plus increased competition causing the Group to extend credit terms, as well as adjust margins in order to attract new orders and maintain existing customers.
+In view of the difficult and uncertain retail situation continuing, the Group closely managed the business by cost control and provide competitive trading conditions to maintain relationship with customers.

 Our Australian subsidiary had gone through difficult year as wines destined for the export market and local trades slowed, further burdened by the political tension between China and Australia.
-The excessive duties imposed on Australian wines into China range from 107% to 212%, due to the intensifying trade tensions between the two countries.
-The pandemic situation caused the State of Western Australia imposing hard restrictions for travellers since early 2020 causing extreme challenges to our management of our vineyard and grapes business.
+The board of directors has decided to lease the vineyard with building and facilities to independent third parties for yielding steady income from the assets.